fiskabollen/z80Monitor/README.md

 # Introduction

+The ARSE (Advanced Rigid Solderless Experiment) is a general purpose homebrew 8-bit computer built from a Z80 CPU.
+It is aimed to be a minimum design for a working general purpose computer.

-The ARSE (Advanced Rigid Solderless Experiment) is a general purpose 8-bit computer capable of being programmed and operated interactively through a USB port by a serial terminal or terminal emulator.
+The ARSE is capable of being programmed and operated interactively through a USB port by a serial terminal or terminal emulator.
 It can be programmed to operate autonomously through the USB port.
 The boot ROM is switchable between the system ROM and the user-programmable EEPROM.
 Alternative ROMs could also be substituted for the system ROM and second ROM, although this is not recommended as it could lead to loss of control of your ARSE.

 Your ARSE has two EEPROMs to allow storage of your own programs and data, but also to allow bootstrapping if you wish to modify the system software.
-There are some system routines available which are summarised in the relevant section.
+There are some system routines available which are summarised in the relevant section of the documentation.

 # Specification